shantipr28/Online-job-portal/README.md

 ##HOW TO RUN THE PROJECT: Follow these steps to run the project locally on your system:

-1.Clone the repository: git clone https://https://github.com/RuchiKumari07/RuchiKumari07/tree/main

-2.Navigate to the project folder:
+1.Navigate to the project folder:

-3.Open Login.html or Register.html in your browser.
+2.Open Login.html or Register.html in your browser.

 FINAL REVIEW